pieterjanv/ansible-local-facts/README.md

 and made available at both `local.input` and as regular variables.

 Secondly, an action plugin called `pieterjanv.localscope.set` is provided, that allows a straightforward way of setting the `local` fact.
+Specifying the `register` option sets the value to the specified key instead.

 Finally, an action plugin called `pieterjanv.localscope.return` is provided, that allows a role to return a value at the `register`ed key.